 I always tell my clients to get a set of resistance bands to use at home, add to their gym bags, or when they travel.

 You can get resistance bands at your local sporting goods store.
 I love this girly set of resistance bands and you will, too.

 Why Resistance Bands are Great for Leg Exercises

 Resistance band exercises are boost metabolism more than bodyweight leg exercises but without bulky gym equipment.

 Resistance band leg exercises are great if you want to tighten and tone your legs at home, a hotel, or in lieu of a machine at the gym.
-I recommend them resistance bands to train the thighs and legs.
+I recommend resistance bands most to train the thighs and legs.